 Tuscaloosa

-If you love college football, then you already know that the University of Alabama is in Tuscaloosa.
-You can plan your Amtrak trip around a home football game, or explore the riverwalk, go to a show at the Tuscaloosa Amphitheater or visit one of several museums — there’s one focused solely on William “Bear” Bryant, former Crimson Tide coach.
+Things to Do: Go to a football game, explore the riverwalk, visit one of several museums — there’s one focused solely on William “Bear” Bryant, former Crimson Tide coach.

 Laurel